microsoft/WhatTheHack/XXX-ConversationalAI/Student/Challenge5-FrontEnd.md

 Now that we've finished deployed our Bot into Azure.
 You can then enriching your Bot user interface through a sample web application and enabling speech capabilities of the Bot.

 ## Description
+1. Create a Microsoft Azure Speech Cognitive Service

-1. Register the Direct Line Speech channel on your Bot Registration
+2. Register the Direct Line Speech channel on your Bot Registration

-2. Create a token controller for the Bot communication to the application and create a token controller for the Bot direct line speech token
+3. Create a token controller for the Bot communication to the application and create a token controller for the Bot direct line speech token

-3. Embed your Bot to the sample web front app
+4. Embed your Bot to the sample web front app
 	- open the application in the Resources folder
 	- Update